ryanduchin/music-video-collector/README.md

 ** David - how do I get to these options in chrome? http://www.simonellistonball.com/technology/changing-video-playback-speed-in-vimeo/

-** Vimeo Ajax request not always rerendering thumbnail (posts index)
+** VIMEO Ajax request not always rerendering thumbnail (posts index)

 Code Review Questions:
 * validating URL on save of post.
 (Possible refactoring of database URL to database URL_ID + URL_Source)
 * render_thumbnail template logic with ajax request - ok?
+* is my modal save adding to the correct collection? (allposts vs userposts?)